-Next, replace all the code in this file from the code in Step 1.
+Next, replace all the code in this file from the code from your live theme.

-Use select all (Command-A on Mac or Control-A in Win) to highlight all the code:
+3: Use select all (Command-A on Mac or Control-A in Win) to highlight all the code:

-Then replace all the code by using paste (Command-V on Mac or Control-V in Win).
+4. Then replace all the code by using paste (Command-V on Mac or Control-V in Win).

-Save the file.
+Save the file:

-You can now Preview your theme:
+You can now Preview your new version of Pipeline.

 Important: Be sure not to copy all the CSS from the old theme to the new theme - That will break your theme.
 Only copy the overrides that you might have added from tutorials (if they still apply).